tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 1. **User**: The individual requesting the credential.
 2. **Wallet - Inji Wallet**: The digital wallet application used by the user to manage credentials.
-3. **Issuer - Inji Certify (OAuth AS + VCI)**: The entity responsible for issuing the credential, which also acts as an OAuth Authorization Server and Verifiable Credential Issuer.
+3. **Issuer (OAuth AS + VCI)**: The entity responsible for issuing the credential, which also acts as an OAuth Authorization Server and Verifiable Credential Issuer.

 ### Sequence of interactions between entities